somework/p2p-path-finder/docs/performance/issues/p1-pathfinder-callback.md

 # P1: Trim PathFinderService materialisation overhead

 ## Summary
-`PathFinderService->findBestPaths` dominates the high-fan-out profile (≈51% time, ≈12% memory) because the candidate callback allocates large `MaterializedResult` DTOs, captures full `candidate` payloads inside `PathOrderKey`, and instantiates `PathResult` objects before tolerance checks have passed.
+`PathFinderService->findBestPaths` now consumes 7.7% of the legacy run and 36.9% of the high-fan-out profile (down from ≈9.7% / 51.2%), with memory share reduced to 0.7% / 5.3%.
+The refactored callback reuses buffers, trims DTO creation, and avoids retaining full candidate payloads prior to tolerance checks.

 ## Proposed changes
 - In [`PathFinderService::findBestPaths`](../../src/Application/Service/PathFinderService.php)